wp-plugins/goodbye-captcha/readme.txt

 == Frequently Asked Questions ==

+= How do I know is working? =
+Just switch the plugin to Test Mode and start testing it yourself.
+The Administrator will receive email notifications.
+If something is not working as expected, a warning message will be shown.

 = Is GoodBye Captcha safe? =
 Yes.
 The algorithm behind the plugin was fully tested and there is no way a spider or robot can spam your sites.